jitsi/jitsi-videobridge/doc/using_statistics.md

 }
 ```

-**Connecting The Focus To The Publisher For PubSub Method**
+**Connecting An XMPP Component To The Publisher For PubSub Method**

-Upon start of the Jitsi Videobridge, it will send the following stanza to the focus
+Upon start of the Jitsi Videobridge, it will send the following stanza to the component
 ```xml
 <iq id="FBPU2-0" to="pubsub.jitsi-videobridge.myhost.com" from="jitsi-videobridge.myhost.com" type="set">
    <pubsub xmlns="http://jabber.org/protocol/pubsub">